Multiplexed photon number measurement: Measurement back-action

-In order to measure this dephasing rate, we perform a direct Wigner tomography of the storage mode at various times $t$~\cite{Lutterbach1997,Bertet2002,Vlastakis2013a}.
-It provides a representation of the state $\rho$ in the phase space of the mode and can be expressed as $W(\alpha) = \frac{2}{\pi} \mathrm{Tr}(D^\dagger(\alpha) \rho D(\alpha) \mathcal{P})$.
 Here $D(\alpha) = e^{\alpha a_s^\dagger-\alpha^* a_s}$ is the storage displacement operator, $\mathcal{P} = e^{i \pi a_s^\dagger a_s}$ is the photon number parity operator, and $a_s$ is the canonical annihilation operator of the storage mode.
-Preparing the storage mode with a coherent state $|\beta=-1.55\rangle$, the Wigner function starts as a Gaussian distribution centered at $\alpha=\beta$.
-On the left of Fig.~\ref{fig3}A, one can see how the bare dephasing rate and the self-Kerr effect of the storage mode ($0.02~\mathrm{MHz}$ frequency shift per photon) distort the Gaussian distribution towards a torus with no phase when time increases even without any photon counting drives.
-Using a single drive with $\Omega = \chi_\mathrm{s,mp}/2$ to measure whether there is 1 photon, the phase diffuses faster and the Wigner function exhibits negativities in middle of Fig.~\ref{fig3}A. As seen in the corresponding density matrix, a tone at $f_\mathrm{probe}=f_\mathrm{mp} - \chi_\mathrm{s, mp}$ notably induces dephasing between states $|1\rangle$ and all other states $|m \neq 1\rangle$ (see density matrix as a function of drive frequency in~\cite{supmat}).
-As expected the phase diffusion is more intense when all the tones of the multiplexed readout are turned on than for a single tone with the same drive strength $\Omega$ (right of Fig.~\ref{fig3}A).
+Preparing the storage mode in a coherent state $|\beta=-1.55\rangle$, the Wigner function starts as a Gaussian distribution centered at $\alpha=\beta$.
+On the left of Fig.~\ref{fig3A}, one can see how the bare dephasing rate and the self-Kerr effect of the storage mode ($0.02~\mathrm{MHz}$ frequency shift per photon) distort the Gaussian distribution towards a torus with no phase when time increases even without any photon counting drives.
+Using a single drive with $\Omega = \chi_\mathrm{s,mp}/2$ to measure whether there is 1 photon, the phase diffuses faster and the Wigner function exhibits negativities in middle of Fig.~\ref{fig3A}.
+As seen in the corresponding density matrix, a tone at $f_\mathrm{probe}=f_\mathrm{mp} - \chi_\mathrm{s, mp}$ notably induces dephasing between states $|1\rangle$ and all other states $|m \neq 1\rangle$ (see density matrix as a function of drive frequency in Appendix \ref{sec:density_vs_frequency}).
+The phase diffusion is more intense when all the tones of the multiplexed readout are turned on than for a single tone with the same drive strength $\Omega$ (right of Fig.~\ref{fig3A}).
 Likewise all off-diagonal elements of the density matrix are then reduced.